itsaboutcode/fullstackopen/README.md

 <Welcome onClick="" />
 ```

-4. Use `className` attribute instead of `class` attribute for css classes.
+4. Use `className` attribute instead of `class` attribute for css class selector.

 ```
 <Welcome className="" />